wn-doolittle/caliper-spec/caliper.md

 <a name="metricProfileDef" />

 __Metric Profile__: metric profiles define the information model for caliper.
-The caliper metric profiles are organized by activity.
+The Caliper metric profiles are organized by activity.

 <a name="objectDef" />